 We have a program that can help make sure our members safely use their prescription opioid medications, or other medications that are frequently abused.
 This program is called a Drug Management Program (DMP).
 If you use opioid medications that you get from several doctors or pharmacies, we may talk to your doctors to make sure your use is appropriate and medically necessary.
-Working with your doctors, if we decide you are at risk for misusing or abusing your opioid medications, we may limit how you can get those medications.
+Working with your doctors, if we decide you are at risk for misusing or abusing your opioid or benzodiazepine medications, we may limit how you can get those medications.
 The limitations may be:

-- Requiring you to get all your prescriptions for opioid medications from one pharmacy - Requiring you to get all your prescriptions for opioid medications from one doctor - Limiting the amount of opioid medications we will cover for you
+Requiring you to get all your prescriptions for opioid or benzodiazepine medications from one pharmacy Requiring you to get all your prescriptions for opioid or benzodiazepine medications from one doctor Limiting the amount of opioid or benzodiazepine medications we will cover for you

 If we decide that one or more of these limitations should apply to you, we will send you a letter in advance.
-The letter will have information explaining the terms of the limitations with think should apply to you.
+The letter will have information explaining the terms of the limitations we think should apply to you.
 You will also have an opportunity to tell us which doctors or pharmacies you prefer to use.
 If you think we made a mistake or you disagree with our determination that you are at-risk for prescription drug abuse or the limitation, you and your prescriber have the right to ask us for an appeal.
 See Chapter 9 for information about how to ask for an appeal.

-The DMP may not apply to you if you have certain medical conditions, such as cancer, or you are receiving hospice care or live in a long-term care facility.
+The DMP may not apply to you if you have certain medical conditions, such as cancer, you are receiving hospice, palliative, or end-of-life care, or live in a long-term care facility.